Visiting Banff in May? Here’s All You Need to Know

 What’s the Weather Like in Banff in May

-Things start to get pretty lovely in Banff in May.
+Things start to get pretty lovely in May.
 Temperatures are increasing, and the sun shines over the land.
 There can still be a dusting of rainfall in May, especially in higher altitudes (which is then snow), but generally, this is what you’d call pleasant weather for the Rockies.
 The high for the month floats around 15°C.

 As mentioned, rainfall in May increases to about 50mm – still not that much.
 At high elevations, this means snow-capped mountains.
 At lower elevations, you’ll be reaching for a rain jacket.